p4sstime/passtime-recording-hud/README.md

 - Hit the `Reload HUD` button in your main menu or type `hud_reloadscheme` in console
 - Your HUD will become extremely cluttered with random elements.
 This is normal.
 Resume your demo and the changes should take effect.

+### If You're Crashing

+Add a `valve.rc` file to `/cfg/`.
+This'll basically stop your autoexec from loading.
+For me, this helps with crashes.

 Screenshot:
 ![image](https://github.com/blakeplusplus/passtime-recording-hud/assets/76140847/d35cfa5c-4f6a-4271-8fc1-9e7124394f60)